scoringengine/scoringengine/docs/source/checks/nfs.rst

 NFS
 ^^^
-Uses python libnfs to login to an NFS server, write a file, login again to NFS and read a file
+Uses system NFS utilities to mount a share, write a file, and read it back to verify the contents

 Custom Properties: